SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 ## ⚠️ Disclaimer

-**This project does NOT work.** It cannot be run, tested, or deployed in its current state.
-It is submitted as an incomplete project to demonstrate the work that was done on the smart contract logic and frontend design, even though the integration was never achieved.
+**This project is submitted as an incomplete project to demonstrate the work that was done on the smart contract logic and frontend design, even though the integration was not achieved.**

 ---